 For the third year in a row, Elmhurst Public Library received a five-star rating in a national ranking of Library Journal’s annual review of public libraries.
 EPL earned five out of five stars, one of only seven libraries to earn that distinction in Illinois.

-A total of 7,361 public libraries were rated nationwide and only 257 qualified as star libraries.
-In Illinois, 21 libraries received star ratings, but only three earned the distinction of receiving a five-star rating: Elmhurst Public Library, Skokie Public Library, and Oak Park Public Library.
+A total of 6,333 U.S. public libraries were rated nationwide and only 261 qualified as star libraries.
+In Illinois, 17 libraries received star ratings, but only seven earned the distinction of receiving a five-star rating: Naperville, Fountaindale, Northbrook, Wilmette, Lanark, Cook Memorial Public Library District, and Elmhurst.

-Library Journal reviews public library data reported to the government—visits, checkouts, program attendance, digital materials, and public computer use per capita—and ranks the best performing libraries within budget categories.
-Elmhurst Public Library placed in the top ten nationwide and 1st in Illinois in the $5-9.9M category, with notably high visits and checkouts per capita.
+Library Journal reviews public library data reported to the government—visits, checkouts, program attendance, e-material circulation, public computer use and Wi-Fi sessions per capita—and ranks the best performing libraries within budget categories.
+Elmhurst Public Library placed in the top ten nationwide in the $5-9.9M category, with notably high visits and checkouts per capita.

 For more information about Elmhurst Public Library’s five-star status, read the full article from Library Journal.